Nils-Göran Areskoug: Family background

 Nils-Göran Areskoug is a member of the Arreskow family and contributed to researching its history and cultural heritage.

 Publications

 Books

-Areskoug is the author of eight full size books and numerous articles covering fields such as the history, aesthetics and analysis of classical music; as well as on the epistemology of transdisciplinary sciences and strategic cognition.
+Areskoug is the author of books and articles covering fields such as the history, aesthetics and analysis of classical music; as well as on the epistemology of transdisciplinary sciences and strategic cognition.
 A series of his works were published under the motto "In Your innermost soul all is music".

 Among reviews, the first volume in the series Musical Interpretation Research (MIR), was examined by Pehr Sällström in his Tecken att tänka med.